johsteffens/beth/README.md

 Library bclos contains an experimental closure framework.
 It is used by the Interpreter of the [Actinon Programming Language](https://github.com/johsteffens/actinon).

 ### bmath
-Library bmath focuses on numerical mathematics.
+Library bmath focuses on general purpose numerical mathematics.
 All algorithms have been (re)designed from scratch.
 Many are optimized for modern architectures in a cache- and platform-oblivious manner.

    * Vector and Matrix objects and associated basic algebra (Addition, Multiplication, Inversion, ...).
    * Complex numbers.